xcijimv/containerized-apps/README.markdown

-# DEPRECATED: These Dockerfiles will be superseded with userspace runc images soon.
+# DEPRECATED: These Dockerfiles will be superseded with userspace runc configs.

 # Docker apps based from archlinux